refriedchicken/bowlero/stories/KOANI-300.md

 ## Success Criteria

-1. User can install gem, run `300bowling`, and play a full single-player game with correct scoring and dice logic.
+1. User can install gem, run `bowlero`, and play a full single-player game with correct scoring and dice logic.
 2. Output includes ASCII scorecard and emojis for key events.
 3. Errors are handled gracefully and logged.
 4. User can exit or replay at end of game, with confirmation on mid-game exit.